Open Brain (AI Memory)#

 MinIO is enabled by default in the Supabase Helm values.
 If you deployed before this feature was added, verify that deployment.minio.enabled: true is set in kubernetes-services/templates/supabase.yaml.
 After pushing the change, ArgoCD will deploy MinIO automatically.

-The MinIO pod needs its own Longhorn PVC.
-Verify it is provisioned:
+The MinIO pod needs its own local-nvme PVC on nuc2.
+Verify it is provisioned and bound:

 kubectl get pvc -n supabase | grep minio